Hudson Terminal: Opening and usage

 By April 4, 1908, tenants started moving into the towers.
 Originally, the northern office building was called the Fulton Building while the southern office building was called the Cortlandt Building, reflecting the streets that they abutted.
 The H&M terminal opened on July 19, 1909, along with the Downtown Tubes.
 The combined rail terminal and office block was the first of its kind anywhere in the world.

 The space in the office buildings was in high demand, and the offices were almost fully rented by 1911.
 The following year, McAdoo denied rumors that H&M would acquire the low-rise buildings on Greenwich Street to expand the Hudson Terminal buildings.
 Upon the tubes' opening, they were also popular with New Jersey residents who wanted to travel to New York City.
 Passenger volume at Hudson Terminal had reached 30,535,500 annually by 1914, and within eight years, nearly doubled to 59,221,354.
 Several modifications were made to the complex in the years after its completion.
 Smaller annexes were added to the office buildings at some point after they opened, during the early or mid-20th century.

 A passageway to the Independent Subway System (IND)'s Chambers Street station was opened in 1949.
+The passageway measured 14 ft wide and 90 ft long.
+Construction contractor Great Atlantic Construction Company described the tunnel as "one of the most difficult of engineering feats", as the passageway had to pass above the H&M tunnels while avoiding various pipes, wires, water mains, and cable car lines.

 Early tenants of the Hudson Terminal buildings included companies in the railroad industry; the offices of U.S. Steel; and some departments of New York City's general post office, which had been crowded out of its older building.
 U.S. Steel, the post office, and six railroad companies occupied 309000 ft2, or over a third of the total space in the buildings.
 The top floors of each building had private dining clubs: the Downtown Millionaires Club atop the Cortlandt Building and the Machinery Club atop the Fulton Building.
 With the exception of a brief period between 1922 and 1923, the terminal's post office operated until the United States Postal Annex at 90 Church Street opened two blocks north in 1937.
 Space in the buildings was also occupied by agencies of the United States federal government in the 1960s.